Flexiana/temporal/README.md

 # Temporal

-Temporal is a testing library inspired by "Temporal Logic":[https://github.com/Flexiana/temporal]
+Temporal is a testing library inspired by [Temporal Logic](https://github.com/Flexiana/temporal)

 An ideal use case is for testing cooperation of systems in time, even running on different computers (like microservices, SOA).